5 Signs You’ve Found Reputable Remote Talent in Architectural Support

 Whether you work for an architectural firm, ad agency, manufacturer or other type of business, there’s always a need to find reputable and reliable remote workers.
 Use a single contractor to temporary fill a staff vacancy or medical leave, or secure a complete production team to knock out high-volume project spikes.

-No matter who you need, it can be a challenge to distinguish between e right one.
-After years of working with the remote team of MG Shlachter, we know a thing or two about securing talent.
+No matter who you need, it can be a challenge to distinguish between the right one.
+After years of working with the remote team of MGS Global, we know a thing or two about securing talent.
 Here are five signs you know you’ve found reputable remote talent.

 1. They’ve Built a Strong Client Base

 You can learn quite a bit by browsing a candidate’s online portfolio.
 Starting with their client work tells you who they’ve already worked with (and who’s trusted them), plus the type of businesses they can capably render services to.
 In a sense, their client base measures their success rate.
 If you don’t see a wide variety of work, it may not be wise to pursue them.

 Hiring start-ups might be more cost-effective but not if they lack the necessary experience to fulfill your request.
 Candidates can tell you they are experienced at anything, but unless you have proof that they can execute in your field, it probably isn’t wise to hire them.
 At least not for specialized work.

 While you wouldn’t risk the accuracy of your 3D drawings on a novice designer, you may allow them to work under the guidance of a more skilled draftsman without handling clients directly.
 Consider the urgency and expertise level for each project you hire for.
 Some projects that are strictly behind the scenes and require lots of hands to complete on-time may warrant less experienced contractors.